payini/MauiProgram/README.md

 ## Demo

 The following demo is a MAUI application where I will dive in to the MAUIProgram.cs file, and show you why this is important, and what can you do with it.

+We are going to configure a service and inject it in a class, using Dependency Injection so it can be used.

+We are also going to configure logging and inject it as well to log information to the Output window.

 The first step, as usual, is to create our demo application.